 The Arab Film Club is a community-led platform founded by Sarah Agha to showcase exceptional cinema from the Arab world.

 Each month we pick a different title written and directed by an Arab filmmaker.
 The sessions are either held online (we watch the chosen film in our own time and then meet virtually to share our responses) or held in person at a screening we host ourselves.
 We also organise group trips to attend events organised by other Arab film festivals which is usually followed by a social to discuss and network.
-So far we have watched and discussed films from Algeria, Egypt, the occupied Golan Heights, Iraq, Jordan, Lebanon, Morocco, Palestine, Saudi Arabia, Sudan, Syria and Tunisia.
-And the list will go on as the group and community continue to expand.
+So far we have watched and discussed films from Algeria, Egypt, the occupied Golan Heights, Iraq, Jordan, Lebanon, Morocco, Palestine, Saudi Arabia, Sudan, Syria, Tunisia and Yemen.
+We’re always looking for new or classic titles to explore.

 Yes!
 All sessions are informal and inclusive.